marten-seemann/base-drafts/draft-ietf-quic-transport.md

 : An optional token blob previously received in either a Retry packet or NEW_TOKEN frame.

-When an an Initial packet is sent by a client which has not previously received a Retry packet from the server, it populates the Destination Connection ID field with a randomly selected value.
+When a client which has not previously received a Retry packet from the server, it populates the Destination Connection ID field of the Client Initial packet with a randomly selected value.
 This MUST be at least 8 octets in length.
 Until a packet is received from the server, the client MUST use the same random value unless it also changes the Source Connection ID (which effectively starts a new connection attempt).
 The randomized Destination Connection ID is used to